 Our Team of Sub-Specialists concentrate on the treatment of Corneal Infections, corneal dystrophies & eye injuries.
 They are dedicated to managing conditions affecting the cornea & the anterior segments of the eye, including conjunctiva, sclera, iris, ciliary body & lens.

 Corneal and external diseases refer to eye conditions that affect the ocular surface.
 Some of the common conditions that affect the ocular surface include dry eye, blepharitis, allergies, conjunctivitis, corneal infections, and corneal dystrophies which may cause clouding of the cornea.

-Allergies affecting the eyes are fairly common, especially those related to pollen and other environmental allergens, contact allergies, medications, and contact lens wear.
+Overview: Allergies affecting the eyes are fairly common, especially those related to pollen and other environmental allergens, contact allergies, medications, and contact lens wear.

 Symptoms: The most prominent symptom is itching but symptoms can include redness, burning and watery discharge as well.

 Treatment: It may include reducing your exposure to the allergen when possible.
 Topical eye drops or ointment and/or oral medications may be indicated to help treat allergic ocular conditions.